 You and I are going to take a little trip today.
 We’ll traverse the landscape of the female mind during no-contact rule, and in the process, you’ll get to know her thoughts, emotions, and plan of action.
 The subject has a lot of layers because we’re ultimately talking about rejection and failed relationships.
+If you are not exactly sure about when to go no-contact with a girl for this technique to be the most effective, you are in the right place.

 6 Things You Must Know About The No-Contact Rule Female Psychology